The Intermediate Mass Black Hole in Omega Centauri: Constraints on Accretion from JWST: Results

 To complement the CMDs, we show images of all detected NIRCam (green circle) and MIRI (white circle) sources within the central $r<1\arcsec$ region in the top two panels of Figure \ref{fig:ngc5139_center_jwst_sources}.
 The NIRCam sources matched to MIRI sources are generally brighter stars, but even for these relatively brighter sources, the separation between the matches can be larger than $0.1\arcsec$.
 We attribute this to the larger MIRI PSF, and contamination from nearby stars.
 Sometimes, multiple sources resolved in NIRCam are blended into a single MIRI source, as can be seen below the label ``1", where two NIRCam sources were matched to a single blended MIRI source that is significantly offset from both of them.

-In the bottom two panels of Figure \ref{fig:ngc5139_center_jwst_sources}, ``red" sources that lie within the range of the horizontal error bars in the CMDs are marked with color according to the CMD they appear in (see the figure caption).
+In the bottom two panels of Figure \ref{fig:ngc5139_center_jwst_sources}, ``red" sources that lie within the range of the horizontal error bars in the CMDs are shown.
+Green (white) circles mark sources appearing in the F200W vs. F200W-F444W (F770W vs. F770W-F1500W) CMD.
 As no source within 3\arcsec of the center appears sufficiently red in multiple CMDs, it is unlikely any of these sources can be an isolated IMBH according to the P+21 radiative model described in Section \ref{Discussion}.
 Nevertheless, it is possible that the IMBH is only detected in a subset of these filters.
 We thus discuss these ``red" sources appearing in each CMD in detail below.

 All four ``red" sources in the F770W vs.\ F770W-F1500W CMD are likely spurious sources, caused by contamination from nearby MIRI sources.
 The reddest two are shown in the top two panels of Figure \ref{fig:ngc5139_center_jwst_sources} next to the ``2" labels.
 The three sources enclosed by the ellipse in the CMD are the reddest sources that appear to be real counterparts to NIRCam sources in the images.
 Despite a small apparent excess in F1500W, their SEDs, shown in Figure \ref{fig:ngc5139_center_miri_seds}, are otherwise stellar-like, and thus cannot represent an isolated IMBH.
 If a star is close to, and therefore unresolved from an IMBH, and dominates the combined spectrum blue-ward of F1500W, then it is possible that IMBH contribution is seen as excess in F1500W only.
 However, the apparent excess in F1500W is more likely due to contamination by nearby stars.